Quantum graph models of quantum chaos: an introduction and some recent applications: Further mathematical techniques

 \subsection{Spectral estimates from graph modifications}

-In some applications it is important to compare the eigenvalues of two graphs with same edge sets but different connectivity.
+In some applications, such as dynamics and stability of solutions to nonlinear equations on graphs \cite{kairzhan2022standing}, it is important to compare the eigenvalues of two graphs with same edge sets but different connectivity.
 Such comparison can often be achieved by chaining together some well-studied graph modifications (``surgery operations'') and the associated eigenvalue ineqalities.
-We list some of the results here, a comprehensive study is \cite{BerKuc_graphs}.
+We list some of the results here, a comprehensive study is \cite{BerKenKurMug_tams19}.